Rachel Bilson: Career

 In late 2006, Bilson was cast in Doug Liman's thriller Jumper, as the replacement for actress Teresa Palmer.
 The film was released on February 14, 2008.
 She appeared in a two-episode arc on The O.C. creator Josh Schwartz's NBC comedy, Chuck, and in the film New York, I Love You.
 She appeared in the 100th episode of How I Met Your Mother ("Girls Versus Suits") as Ted Mosby's latest love interest and the Mother's roommate.

 In September 2008, she started shooting the indie romantic film Waiting for Forever, directed by James Keach.
 In September 2009, Bilson appeared as a celebrity guest judge in the third episode of Project Runway (season 6).
 Bilson starred in the 2011 indie film L!fe Happens.
 In 2011, Bilson began starring in The CW series Hart of Dixie, executive produced by The O.C. creator Josh Schwartz.
 On May 7, 2015, The CW officially canceled the show after four seasons.
 In 2017 Bilson joined the cast of CMT's Nashville, which reunited her with her former The O.C. co-star Chris Carmack.

-Bilson starred in the ABC drama series Take Two which premiered in June 2018; however, on November 21, 2018, ABC cancelled the series after one season.
+Bilson starred in the ABC drama series Take Two which premiered in June 2018; on November 21, 2018, ABC cancelled the series after one season.

 From April 2021 to August 2023, Bilson and her former The O.C. co-star Melinda Clarke hosted a podcast titled Welcome to the OC, Bitches!.

 The podcast focuses on the hosts and guests re-watching and discussing episodes of The O.C..
 Several notable guests have appeared on the podcast such as Mischa Barton, Adam Brody, Peter Gallagher, Josh Schwartz, Jem, Bonnie Somerville and Elizabeth Gillies.

 In May 2022, Bilson and longtime friend Olivia Allen launched another podcast called Broad Ideas with Rachel Bilson and Olivia Allen.
 On each episode, Bilson and Allen interview one or more people from the entertainment industry in a casual, conversational format.
 The first guest on the show was Kristen Bell, and other notable guests have included Aubrey Plaza, Zooey Deschanel, Elisha Cuthbert, Mena Suvari, and Seth Meyers.

+Bilson returned to TV in 2026 in the 9th episode "My Celebration" of season 10 of Scrubs as Charlie, and it is assumed she will be returning in season 11.